 Pinnacle Road may be closed at any time of the year due to snow and ice or other severe weather conditions.
 Check the City of Hobart website for road closures.

-Hot coffee at the Springs
+Hot coffee and food at the Springs

 Warnings & safety information